bagisto/bagisto-docs/src/payment-method-development/create-your-first-payment-method.md

 ];
 ```

-Defaults belong in `payment-methods.php`, which is why none of the fields carry one here; the fallback chain is on [Understanding Payment Configuration](./understanding-payment-configuration.md#configuration-value-resolution). `sort` is a `number` because core sorts methods numerically, and every field but `active` depends on it so the section can be saved while the method is off.
+The `key` must be `sales.payment_methods.` followed by the method code, and `info` is required.
+Keep the boolean `active` field: saving the Payment Methods page reads it from every method and refuses to save when none is on.
+[Understanding Payment Configuration](./understanding-payment-configuration.md#system-configuration) explains the other fields and the validation rules.

-### Step 5: Create Service Provider
+## Step 5: Create the Service Provider

-Create the service provider to register your payment method:
+The provider merges both configuration files.

-**Create:** `packages/Webkul/CustomStripePayment/src/Providers/CustomStripePaymentServiceProvider.php`
+**File:** `packages/Webkul/CustomStripePayment/src/Providers/CustomStripePaymentServiceProvider.php`

 ```php
 <?php